ruth-cohen89/web_crawler/README.md

 6. **Local Folder Creation**: Creates a local folder for storing downloaded pages, organized by domain names.

+7. **Domain Caching**: Each domain who is traversed, its travered urls are added to the cache, to prevent the crawler from crawling them again.

 ## Potential Bottlenecks

 Several factors may affect the performance and scalability of the web crawler: